alexclst/lbf-container/README.md

 * `open` will open the site in your default browser
 ## VS Code Tasks

 You can configure VS Code to [run these commands](https://code.visualstudio.com/docs/editor/tasks) using the `tasks.json` file in `.vscode` or a Workspace (which the below example is of).
-This can enabale easy access to controlling a Local from its associated VS Code environment.
+This can enable easy access to controlling a Local from its associated VS Code environment.

 ```json
 "tasks": {